Thala Dan: Brazil

 In 1982 Thala Dan was acquired by the Brazilian Navy to be adapted and take part in newly organised Operation Antarctica (OPERANTAR 1) of the Brazilian Antarctic Program (PROANTAR), and was its first ice-capable vessel.
-Commissioned on 28 September 1982 as an oceanographic support ship (NApOc) H-42, she was renamed Barão de Teffé in honor of Admiral Antonio Luis von Hoonholtz (1837–1931), founder and first director of the navy's hydrographic service.
+Commissioned on 28 September 1982 as an oceanographic support ship (NApOc) H-42, she was renamed Barão de Teffé in honor of Admiral Antônio Luiz von Hoonholtz (1837–1931), founder and first director of the navy's hydrographic service.
 In her initial years she operated in conjunction with the oceanographic vessel Professor W. Besnard of the Institute of Oceanography of the University of São Paulo.

 Between 1984 and 1986 Barão de Teffé was engaged in the supply and construction of the permanent Comandante Ferraz Antarctic Station on King George Island in the South Shetland Islands and thereafter on a wide range of research projects in the region.
 In 1994, the ship was recommissioned as a lighthouse vessel (NF) supporting major construction projects on Trindade Island and the coast of São Paulo.

 Barão de Teffé was decommissioned from naval service on 23 July 2002.
 After failed Australian attempts to purchase her for conversion to a museum ship, she was scrapped in Rio de Janeiro in October 2007.